The Best Smart Thermostats Available in the UK 2023 [Buyer’s Guide]

 Once you get your day-to-day devices setup (mobiles, tablets, laptops etc) using the Home App, you’ll be able to connect further, to the likes of:

 - Apple Watch

 For a cheap smart thermostat, the Honeywell T6 is impressive.

-There are a tonne of features incorporated into the T6, helping transform standard heating, to smart heating.
+There is a tonne of features incorporated into the T6, helping transform standard heating, to smart heating.

 Here are our favourite features, that makes the T6 a worthy contender for your cash.

-And, that’s why we suggested that everyone in your property should connect to the Honeywell Home App.
+And, that’s why we suggested that everyone on your property should connect to the Honeywell Home App.
 If they don’t, when you leave the property, there’s a good chance they’ll be cold 😊

 Essentially, this isn’t just a way to make you cosy (i.e. heating comes on just before you get in from work), it saves you cash (by turning off the heating when you leave, even if you forget).